Solo Travel – Handle RV Maintenance on the Road

 One question many RVers have regarding repairs has to do with where they will stay while their motorhome or travel trailer is in the shop.
 Many services that specialize in RV repair allow campers to stay in their units at night in the shop parking lot or in an on-site campground.
 It’s just less worry that you will have to concern yourself with.

-Maintenance and Repair Education
+RV Maintenance and Repair Education

 Watch several YouTube videos on the same subject matter regarding your RV to learn from others who have dealt with repairs in the past, and don’t be too proud to ask for assistance when you need it.
 I still have a bit of a problem putting too much pressure on myself to “handle” it all alone.
-When something needs to be fixed, I’ve found so many people that step forward to offer assistance that it is humbling.
+When something needs to be fixed, I’ve found so many people who step forward to offer assistance that it is humbling.

 Traveling in an RV alone is no more daunting than living in a house alone.
 There will always be things that need fixing or attending to in both, so learn what you can about your new recreational vehicle and get help for the things that are out of your wheelhouse.
 Then take on the open road with abandon and enjoy seeing the country from the camping vantage point.